wasmCloud/wasmcloud.com/content/english/blog/caps_are_effects.md

 Logger.debug("Performing international withdrawal")
 ```

-wasmCloud takes these algebraic effects even further by requiring each of our WebAssembly modules to be [cryptographically signed](https://wasmcloud.dev/reference/host-runtime/security/) with the explicit list of capabilities it can use (effects it can produce).
+wasmCloud takes these algebraic effects even further by requiring each of our WebAssembly modules to be <u>[cryptographically signed](https://wasmcloud.dev/reference/host-runtime/security/)</u> with the explicit list of capabilities it can use (effects it can produce).

 Ultimately what we've done is provided a means to maintain portable function purity in WebAssembly modules while allowing for all algebraic effects to not only be testable, but distributed, hot-swappable, and dynamically scalable across a flat topology system comprised of multiple disparate environments.

-If you're interested in learning more about capabilities and seeing them in action, take a look at our [examples](https://github.com/wasmcloud/examples/) repository.
+If you're interested in learning more about capabilities and seeing them in action, take a look at our <u>[examples](https://github.com/wasmcloud/examples/)</u> repository.